Code-Institute-Submissions/Akragas/README.md

 - Some examples: Centering the embedded video <https://stackoverflow.com/questions/22433616/how-can-i-align-youtube-embedded-video-in-the-center-in-bootstrap/22433845>

 ### Acknowledgelmets
-* Thank you to Ignatius Ukwuoma for the valuable insight, feedback and suggestions, in particular during our midpoint review.
+* Thank you to my mentor, Ignatius Ukwuoma, for his valuable insight, feedback and suggestions throughout the project.
 * The Online community and internet in general was enormously helpful for sharing code, media and tips.
 * Eternal thanks to Grampa Verona (Giovanni Virone as he was known in the Akrágas area) for ensuring my existence and connecting me to such an amazing place
-* Eternal thanks to his daughter, my Mom, as well, my eldest brother John for taking me on a trip to the Valley of Temples and to our family for sharing the same passion for "All Things Sicily"
+* Eternal thanks to his daughter, my Mom, for life - to my eldest brother John for taking me on a trip to the Valley of the Temples and to our family for sharing the same passion for "All Things Sicily"

 ### Disclaimer
 This website was created for educational purposes only.